5 Winning Ways To Calm The Mind | Amoils.comtweet

 3. This is something completely different but just as effective in calming the mind when you incorporate the scents of essential oils into your quest for stress relief.
 The essential oils of bergamot, marjoram, sandalwood, lemon and chamomile have been found to relax the brain waves.
 Sedating oils include neroli, petitgrain, chamomile, valerian and opopanax (which is similar to myrrh).
 Ylang ylang is a further essential oil to both relax and sedate.
 When applying an oil formula, take several minutes out to indulge in slow, deep, even breathing while you imagine how, with each breath, the oil molecules are entering your bloodstream, and spreading throughout your body to relax those tight muscles and especially to alleviate any tension and strain.
 If you can make this a daily habit, you will benefit so much.

-4. Spices and Peppers – the capsicum found in hot chilli peppers increases endorphins and other mood elevating, good feeling substances to help fight depression and relieve stress and anxiety, giving a welcome feeling of well being.
+4. The capsicum found in hot chili peppers increases endorphins and other mood elevating, good feeling substances to help fight depression and relieve stress and anxiety, giving a welcome feeling of well being.
 An effective home remedy to relieve stress are tiny celery seeds which contain a natural compound called phthalide that reduces the level of stress hormone in the body and help to unwind tight, stressed muscles.
 Celery seeds also calm the nervous system by flushing out fats, pollutants and toxins which causes irritability and insomnia.

 This is an important health subject and I have another whole list of natural ways to suggest in my next post.